garronej/at-messages-parser/README.md

 Note: You have to turn off the echo to use this library ( e.g. run ATE0\r )
 Note: AT+CPBR will be parsed correctly only if you read one entry at the time.
 (e.g. response to AT+CPBR=0,250\r will not be parsed, but AT+CPBR=4,4\r will)
+Note: This parser will only work for for GSM modem in PDU mode (not text mode)

 #Technical specifications